pyblosxom/pyblosxom/docs/source/dev_architecture.rst

    web-server, pulls in configuration variables from ``config.py`` and then instantiates PyBlosxom objects to handle the request.

-2. ``Pyblosxom`` package - This is the Python package that holds the PyBlosxom objects and utility functions that handle the request.
+2. ``PyBlosxomWSGIApp`` - This is the WSGI application for PyBlosxom.

-   1.1. the ``entries`` package - Handles the abstraction allowing PyBlosxom
+3. ``Pyblosxom`` package - This is the Python package that holds the PyBlosxom objects and utility functions that handle the request.

-        to use entries other than those solely found on the file system.
+   1. the ``entries`` package - Handles the abstraction allowing PyBlosxom to use entries other than those solely found on the file system.

-   1.2. the ``renderers`` package - PyBlosxom can handle different renderers.
+   2. the ``renderers`` package - PyBlosxom can handle different renderers.
       The renderer gets a list of entries to be rendered and can render them using whatever means it so desires: blosxom templates, htmltmpl templates, Cheetah templates, hard-coded RSS 2.0 markup, ...

       PyBlosxom comes with two renderers: default and blosxom.

-   1.3. the ``cache`` package - PyBlosxom allows for entry-level caching.
+   3. the ``cache`` package - PyBlosxom allows for entry-level caching.
       This helps in cases where your entries are stored in a format that requires a lot of processing to convert to HTML.

 PyBlosxom's behavior and output is then augmented by: